Apollo

 1. All traffic moves on the left-hand side.

-5. There are no toll roads in Perth.
+5. There are no toll roads in Perth (or anywhere in Western Australia).

-6. Watch out for wildlife, especially around dawn, dusk and when travelling at night.
+6. Watch out for wildlife, especially around dawn, dusk and when traveling at night.
 Country roads and long stretches of the open road are notorious for crossing wildlife.

-8. Default speed limits in Western Australia are 550 km/h for built-up residential areas and up to 110 km/h for roads in rural areas unless indicated otherwise.
-School zones also have speed limits reduced to 40 km/h during certain hours on school days.
+8. Default speed limits in Western Australia are 31 mph (50 km/h) for built-up residential areas and up to 68 mph (110 km/h) for roads in rural or undeveloped areas, unless indicated otherwise.
+School zones also have speed limits reduced to 25 mph (40 km/h) during certain hours on school days.
 Always pay attention to posted speed limit signs and adjust your speed accordingly.

 Travel Tips for Perth

-How can you save money on a campervan holiday in Perth?
+How can you save money on a campervan vacation in Perth?

 Motorhome travel offers a cost-effective alternative to renting a car and staying in hotels.
 And with a bit of thriftiness, you can reduce your expenses even further.

-Here are our top tips to save money on a campervan holiday:
+Here are our top tips to save money on an RV vacation:

-1. Choose your vehicle wisely: RV rentals range from bare basic cheap campervans to luxe motorhomes with flashy mod cons.
-If you’re happy to forgo a few bells and whistles, a budget-orientated vehicle will save you big on the daily rate.
+1. Choose your vehicle wisely: RV rentals range from bare-bones, cheap campervans to luxury motorhomes with flashy modern conveniences.
+If you’re happy to forgo a few bells and whistles, a budget-oriented vehicle will save you big on the daily rate.

-2. Book early: Like all commodities, supply and demand dictate the price of a hired van.
-Securing your vehicle ahead of time will save you a significant sum, especially when travelling during peak season when demand soars.
-Look out for those early bird specials to find the best discount on campervan hire.
+2. Book early: Like all commodities, supply and demand dictate the price of a rented van.
+Securing your vehicle ahead of time will save you a significant sum, especially when traveling during peak season when demand soars.
+Look out for those early bird specials to find the best discount on campervan rentals.

-4. Use free camps where possible: While some free camping is available in the region, opportunities are few and far between.
+4. Use free camps where possible: While some free camping is available in the region, regulations have tightened in popular areas and it’s usually limited to designated rest areas, shire reserves, or other clearly signed locations.
 Nonetheless, it’s worth taking full advantage of your free camps when they arise to whittle down accommodation costs.
 In addition, roadside rest areas are a godsend for thrifty explorers.

-5. Look for low-cost campsites: A decked-out caravan park will run you $35-$50 per night in WA, adding up quickly over an extended trip.
-Give these pricey parks a miss and opt for basic low-cost campsites instead—you usually get fewer neighbours and better views, too.
+5. Look for low-cost campsites: A decked-out RV park will now typically run you around $45–$70 (or more in peak season) per night in WA, adding up quickly over an extended trip.
+Give these pricey parks a miss and opt for basic low-cost campsites instead—you usually get fewer neighbors and better views, too.

-7. Give peak season a miss: Caravan parks and camper rentals skyrocket when there’s high demand, so consider travelling off-peak to get better bang for your buck.
+7. Skip peak season: RV parks and camper rentals skyrocket when there’s high demand, so consider traveling off-peak to get better bang for your buck.
 Moreover, you’ll get to explore stunning locales without the thick tourist crowds.
-Christmas, New Year, Easter, and WA school holidays are the priciest times to travel.
+Christmas, New Year, Easter, and WA school vacations are the priciest times to travel.

 8. Self-cater: Eating out is expensive in Australia, especially in the mineral-rich state of WA.
-Cooking your meals will significantly reduce your expenses—good thing you’ve got a motorhome rental with an in-built kitchen on hand.
+Cooking your meals will significantly reduce your expenses—good thing you’ve got a motorhome rental with a built-in kitchen on hand.

 When is the best time to go campervanning in Perth?

-Spring and autumn offer the most comfortable temperaturesfor exploring the region in a motorhome rental.
+Spring and fall offer the most comfortable temperatures for exploring the region in a motorhome rental.

-During autumn, expect average temps to range between 14°C - 26°C. The nights might sometimes drop below 10°C, though rainfall is rare.
-Expect similar balmy temps in spring, typically between 12°C - 23°C. Spring also brings WA’s colourful wildflowers to life.
-Around 12,000 pastel-hued species bloom around the state, and there’s ample technicoloured glory to admire within easy reach of Perth.
+During fall, expect average temps to range roughly between the low 50s°F and mid-80s°F as days stay warm and nights begin to cool.
+Rainfall is still fairly light in early autumn but becomes more frequent by May as the wetter months approach.
+Expect similar balmy temps in spring, typically between about 50°F and 80°F. Spring also brings WA’s colorful wildflowers to life.
+Around 12,000 pastel-hued species bloom around the state, and there’s ample technicolored glory to admire within easy reach of Perth.

 Summer is a popular time to visit, but you can expect to encounter oppressive heat.
-While the average temperature ranges from 18°C - 30°C, it’s not uncommon to experience scorching 35°C (or even 40°C+) days.
-If your rig has A/C in the cabin, consider booking powered sites to beat the heat.
+While the average temperature ranges from around 64°F to 89°F, it’s not uncommon to experience scorching 95°F (or even 104°F+) days.
+If your rig has A/C in the cabin, consider booking electric hookup sites to beat the heat.

 Hiking and other non-aquatic activities become unpleasant when the temperature soars.
-Moreover, many national parks and campsites close during high bushfire risk.
+Moreover, some national parks, trails, and campsites close during periods of extreme bushfire risk.
 Instead, consider visiting southern towns like Esperance and Albany, where the summers are milder.

 On the bright side, a gusty offshore breeze (aka the Fremantle Doctor) helps keep coastal areas cool during sweltering summer afternoons.

-Winter in Perth is relatively cool; average temperatures range from 8°C - 19°C. However, the region receives much of its rainfall in winter, which puts a damper on the campervanning experience.
+Winter in Perth is relatively cool; average temperatures range from about 46°F to 66°F. However, the region receives much of its rainfall in winter, which puts a damper on the campervanning experience.

-How long do you need in Perth for a campervan holiday?
+How long do you need in Perth for an RV vacation?

-Many travellers see the highlights of the South West in around 7 days, taking in spectacular coastal towns, world-class vineyards, and thickly forested woodlands.
+Many travelers see the highlights of the South West in around 7 days, taking in spectacular coastal towns, world-class vineyards, and thickly forested woodlands.

-A week is also sufficient for the return trip to Kalbarri National Park, famous for its gorgeous ochre-hued gorges.
+A week is also enough time for a round-trip to Kalbarri National Park, famous for its gorgeous ochre-hued gorges.
 Pit stops at quaint coastal hamlets like Jurien Bay, Cervantes, and Lancelin help break up the drive.

-Venturing south-east to Denmark, Albany, and Bremer Bay, you will need to factor in a few more days.
-Many Perthians go to Esperance during the school holidays, home to Australia’s most incredible beaches.
+Venturing southeast to Denmark, Albany, and Bremer Bay, you’ll need to factor in a few more days.
+Many Perth locals head to Esperance during the school breaks, home to Australia’s most incredible beaches.
 Allow at least two weeks to justify the 8-hour one-way drive.

-Allow at least two weeks to venture north to hotspots like the Coral Coast and Shark Bay.
-Longer excursions to Broome and Kimberly demand 2-4 weeks, and a one-way rental negates the need to make the arduous 24-hour road trip back home.
+Allow at least two weeks to head north to hotspots like the Coral Coast and Shark Bay.
+Longer excursions to Broome and the Kimberley demand 2–4 weeks, and a one-way rental eliminates the need to make the arduous 24-hour road trip back home.

 Parking a Campervan in Perth

-Where are some of the best places to park a campervan in Perth?
+Where are some of the best places to park an RV in Perth?

-Parking and congestion can become tiresome in more built-up areas, especially Northbridge, Freemantle, and the Perth CBD.
-As a result, many travellers leave their rig at their caravan park (or a nearby residential suburb) and use public transport to visit busy inner-city areas.
+Parking and congestion can become tiresome in more built-up areas, especially Northbridge, Fremantle, and downtown Perth.
+As a result, many travelers leave their rig at their RV park (or a nearby residential suburb) and use public transport to visit busy inner-city areas.

 Free on-street parking is available in most residential suburbs in the Perth metropolitan area.
-Always abide by local parking signs.
+Always follow local parking signs.

-Parking fees apply as you get closer to built-up areas, especially Fremantle and the CBD.
-Prices range from $4 - $10 per hour, which you pay at an electronic parking station or via a mobile app.
-Most car parks straddling the Swan River and inner-city beaches also charge a similar hourly fee.
+Parking fees apply as you get closer to built-up areas, especially Fremantle and downtown.
+Rates vary—check the City of Perth Parking fees page for current rates and time limits.
+Most parking lots straddling the Swan River and inner-city beaches also charge a similar hourly fee.

-If you’d like to spend a day relaxing by the Swan, some riverfront car parks offer fee-free all-day parking.
+If you’d like to spend a day relaxing by the Swan, some riverfront parking lots offer free all-day parking.
 For example, the South Perth Hurlingham Car Park is free and suitable for small to medium-sized vans—you get a stunning skyline and river view, too.

-The City of Perth Council offers $11 all-day parking at numerous locations around the city.
+City of Perth Parking offers a $15 all-day weekday rate at select parking lots.
 Some spots are suitable for large RVs.

 Where can you park a campervan overnight in Perth?

-The closest free camp to Perth is Jarrahdale, a 50-minute drive from the CBD.
-About a dozen paid caravan parks reside in Fremantle and the outer suburbs.
-Perth Central Caravan Park is the closest to the CBD.
+One nearby free-camp option is Jarrahdale.
+There are also numerous paid RV parks in Fremantle and the outer suburbs.
+Perth Central Caravan Park is the closest to downtown.

-The Perth Hills Discovery Centre (campground open weekends only), Walyunga National Park, and Lake Leschenaultia have spectacular low-cost campgrounds near the city.
+The Perth Hills Discovery Centre (campground open weekends only and during WA public school breaks), Walyunga National Park, and Lake Leschenaultia have spectacular low-cost campgrounds near the city.

 Bettys Beach, Mount Manypeaks Nature Reserve